williamouyang/okta.github.io/_source/_docs/how-to/byo_saml.md

 In both cases, pass the app ID you obtained in step 1.
 In the body, include the app name and the app label that you obtained in step 1, the key ID that you obtained in step 4.

-The credentials element for Inbound SAML must specify all properties when updating IdP configuration.
+The entire [Inbound SAML model](http://developer.okta.com/docs/api/resources/idps.html#update-identity-provider) must specify all the properties when updating the IdP configuration.
 Partial updates are not supported by the `api/v1/idps/:id API`.

 The following request is for Outbound SAML.